-The Company Secretary of the Foundation Trust or any other person appointed to perform the duties of the Company Secretary, including a joint, assistant or deputy secretary.
+The Director of Corporate Affairs of the Foundation Trust or any other person appointed to perform the duties of the Director of Corporate Affairs, including a joint, assistant or deputy secretary.

-Constitution
+Constitution:

 The constitution of the Foundation Trust that describes the type of organisation, its primary purpose, governance arrangements and membership.